parsimonhi/puzzle23/README.md

 2025/11/07

+- Fixed a bug that occurred when the image was an SVG file with a viewBox attribute whose origin was different from (0,0)
+- various minor updates

+2025/11/07

 - add the possibility to resize the model
 - prevent to restart or to change the settings while a puzzle is being built
 - various minor updates